 Eq.
 6

 The parameter ρ is used to describe weights distance, ρ = 0 results in equal weights.
-The higher is ρ; the steeper is the distribution of the weights.
+The higher ρ is; the steeper is the distribution of the weights.
 We ran this method for all possible rank combinations and for different ρ values.
 Rank positions for all the dimensions were combined with ρ limited to 2.
 Above ρ = 2, the dimension with the lowest weight became irrelevant (Appendix A).

 Results for energy poverty in Brazil